MuckRock/documentcloud/docs/api/api.md

 `100` limit.
 You may view subsequent pages by using the `next` URL, or by specifying a `page` parameter directly.

+#### Cursor Based Pagination

+Page offset pagination does not scale well to a large number of pages.
+For improved performance, DocumentCloud will be switching to a cursor based pagination system.
+Instead of a `page` parameter, there is a `cursor` parameter, which accepts an opaque `cursor` which specifies the last value seen.
+To use this system, you must use the `next` and `previous` links as returned by the API, as random access is not available.
+This system also restricts arbitrary ordering of the results, accept for the document search route, which will still allow re-ordering with cursor based pagination.
+The `per_page` parameter will also continue to work.
+To opt in to this system now and get increased performance, add the query parameter `version=2.0` to all of your API queries.
+The latest version of the python library is already using this version.
+In the future, the default version will be switched to cursor pagination, and some time after that page offset based pagination will be disabled completely.
+If you do not set the page parameter manually, it is likely you will not have to make any changes to your scripts.
+If you do set the `page` parameter, you will need to switch to using the `next` and `previous` links.

 ### Sub Resources

 Some resources also support sub resources, which is a resource that belongs to another.
 The general format is: